BYU-ODH/native-news/README.md

 ### ocr-harvester.py
 This script uses the information in `data-dictionary.tsv` to download `.txt` OCR files from the _Chronicling America_ website and save them in the `ocr-txt` folder.
 It also outputs a set of all newspapers in the data set, saving it to `newspapers.txt`.

+### search.py
+This script uses regex to search for key terms within the corpus contained in the `combined-ocr` folder.
+It saves the output (including number of hits and strings that hit) to `search-results.tsv`.
+It also saves the total counts for each term to `search-counters.txt`.

 ### url-grabber.py
 This script finds all the locations of the `tar` files for the Chronicling America website.
 It would be a first step if we wanted to bulk download all the data in the data set.
 It saves its output to `tarfiles.txt`.
 This was the first step I took in this project and I subsequently abandoned this line of work.
 An intermediary step is the creation of `chronicling-atom.txt`.